 - A retelling of The Great Gatsby, set during the new “Roaring Twenties” of this century.

 - A modern-day version of The Picture of Dorian Gray in which the “picture” is the main character’s social media feed.

 - A gender-swapped retelling of a story with very gendered roles, like Dracula or Macbeth.

 - A loose retelling of A Tale of Two Cities, in the context of a totally different revolution.

 - A version of Don Quixote in which the main character travels across the United States instead of Spain.

-Revitalize a trope
+5. Revitalize a writing trope